Matssim/Live_Project-Appbuilder9000/README.md

             model = Brewery
             fields = '__all__'

-The base template loads in Bootstrap, external fonts and static files, namely my custom CSS and JavaScript.
+The <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/templates/PortlandBreweries_base.html">base template</a> loads in Bootstrap, external fonts and static files, namely my custom <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/static/css/PortlandBreweries_style.css">CSS</a> and <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/static/js/PortlandBreweries_script.js">JavaScript</a>.
 Additionally, it calls in the navbar and footer templates to make sure all these elements render on each view.

 ```html
 {% load static %}